Abdulbasir456/social-media-app/docs/README.md

 ## Setup Instructions
 **Clone the repository:** `git clone <repository-url>`

+## Backend Setup
+1. Navigate to the server folder: `cd server`
+2. Install dependencies: `npm install`
+3. Create a `.env` file and add your MongoDB URI:
+4. Run the server: `node server.js`

 **Frontend Setup:**
 - Open `client/index.html` in your browser.

 ## Environment Variables (in server/.env)